cosmos/cosmos-sdk/docs/spec/auth/vesting.md

 as well as to calculate the SendableCoins at any given moment.

 The `ContinuousVestingAccount` struct implements the Vesting account interface.
-It uses `OriginalCoins`, `ReceivedCoins`, `SentCoins`, `StartTime`, and `EndTime` to calculate how many coins are sendable at any given point.
+It uses `OriginalVestingCoins`, `ReceivedCoins`, `SentCoins`, `StartTime`, and `EndTime` to calculate how many coins are sendable at any given point.
 Since the vesting restrictions need to be implemented on a per-module basis, the `ContinuousVestingAccount` implements the `Account` interface exactly like `BaseAccount`.
 Thus, `ContinuousVestingAccount.GetCoins()` will return the total of both locked coins and unlocked coins currently in the account.
+Delegated coins are deducted from `Account.GetCoins()`, but do not count against unlocked coins because they are still at stake and will be reinstated (partially if slashed) after waiting the full unbonding period.

 ##### Changes to Keepers/Handler